AdrianoHKim/SalesDashboardProject/README.md

 # SalesDashboardProject
-A Sales Dashboard Project using Tableau
+A Sales Dashboard Project using Excel